mCiccone23/spark-project/report.md

     •  rapporto
     •  stampo la distribuzione dei task dei jobs per il numero macchine
 #### 1.6 Are the tasks that request the more resources the one that consume the more resources?
-# Analysis of CPU and Memory Usage vs Requests

 To address this question, we analyzed the `task_usage` and `task_events` tables.
 The sequence of transformations and actions performed was as follows:

 1. **Mapping**: Extracted CPU and memory used/requested values, grouped by `jobid` and `task_index`.